Modern Slavery and Human Trafficking Statement

-During 2021, we will continue to address the risks identified above and seek opportunities to further reduce the risk of human trafficking and modern slavery throughout our business operations and supply chain.
-As part of this commitment we will do the following:
+During 2022, we will continue to address the risks identified above and seek opportunities to further reduce the risk of human trafficking and modern slavery throughout our business operations and supply chain.
+As part of this commitment, we will do the following:

-• Continue to ensure that all our employees receive training on the requirements of the MSA, highlighting key signs and indicators that someone may be a victim of modern slavery.
+• Continue to ensure that our employees receive training on the requirements of the MSA, highlighting key signs that someone may be a victim of modern slavery.